MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/disk-cleanup.md

    ![Disk Properties dialog with Disk Cleanup option](media/diskpropswcleanup.png)

-## Add Disk Cleanup tool to an earlier version of Windows Server
+## Manually Add Disk Cleanup tool to an earlier version of Windows Server

 The Disk Cleanup tool (cleanmgr.exe) isn't present on Windows Server 2012 R2 or earlier unless you have the Desktop Experience feature installed.

-To use cleanmgr.exe, copy two files that are already present on the server, cleanmgr.exe and cleanmgr.exe.mui.
+To use cleanmgr.exe, install the Desktop Experience as described earlier, or copy two files that are already present on the server, cleanmgr.exe and cleanmgr.exe.mui.
 Use the following table to locate the files for your operating system.

 | Operating System  | Architecture  | File Location  |
 | ----------------- | -------------- | --------------- |